MajorLeagueBaseball/scrollMonitor/README.md

 ### Methods
 For all methods you can pass an optional jQuery object to access the scrollMonitor instance attached to that jQuery object.

-* `scrollMonitor.create( watchItem, offsets, container )` - Returns a new watcher. `watchItem` is a DOM element, jQuery object, CSS selector, object with .top and .bottom, or a number.
+* `scrollMonitor.create( watchItem, options )` - Returns a new watcher. `watchItem` is a DOM element, jQuery object, CSS selector, object with .top and .bottom, or a number.
 * `scrollMonitor.update( container )` - update and trigger all watchers.
 * `scrollMonitor.recalculateLocations( container )` - recalculate the location of all unlocked watchers and trigger if needed.